-At the end of 2017 something really special happened.
+At the end of 2017 and even more in 2018 something really special happened.
 Girls and women all over the world stood up and shouted at the top of their lungs, “Me too!”.
 They said, “Me too, I’ve stayed quiet when I’ve been spoken to in a way that makes my skin crawl!”, Me too, I’ve been objectified in my workplace or school”, “Me too, I’ve been touched without consent”.
 Together, they said, “ME TOO!
 I’m sick and tired of this, I’ve had enough and I’m ready to stand up to my bullies.”

 Last year was a really powerful year and not just for women.
 It was a powerful year for anyone who has ever been mistreated by someone else and felt they couldn’t come forward because they were too afraid of what might happen to them.
 That best case scenario, they’d not be believed or be labelled a ‘square’ or a ‘dobber’ and worst case, they would be bullied mercilessly, shamed or have their dreams destroyed.

 ‘Me too’ and all the campaigns that have come since then have done an amazing thing, they’ve opened our eyes up to the fact that we can say something, we can come forward, we don’t have to put up with feeling small, insignificant, afraid or objectified in any way.
 And while it really was the start of something incredible, let’s take a minute and be really honest with ourselves here… ‘Me too’ didn’t fix everything.
 There is no magical cure to bullying and harassment and abuse.
 There’s no campaign strong enough to stop it all in one go.

 So while ‘Me too’ really was special and has started a movement, for those of us who still dread seeing that girl at school, hate being around our boss at our part-time job, or have to deal with a parent who puts us down, ‘Me too’ maybe just wasn’t enough.